T3kan0/auto_tutorial_impact_report_generator/README.md

   * dplyr

 ### About the Data 💾
-The data used here was collected between 2019 and the first term of 2022 by the tutorial project of students on the University of Free State.
+The data used here was collected between 2019 and the first term of 2022, by the tutorial project of students on the University of Free State.
 The data was collected and stored weekly, where I have access to perform statistical analysis and reporting.
+### Running the code
+As mentioned, the first step is to load and combine the tutorial attendance and performance data files, this is done by the ***R*** code:

+> $ source(dataComb.R)

 <p align="center">
   <img align="center" width="300" height="500" src="https://github.com/T3kan0/auto_tutorial_impact_report_generator/blob/main/report_pg1.png">